CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 },
 "use_action": {
     "type": "explosion", // An item that explodes when it runs out of charges.
-    "sound_volume": 0, // Volume of a sound the item makes every turn.
-    "sound_msg": "Tick.", // Message describing sound the item makes every turn.
-    "no_deactivate_msg": "You've already pulled the %s's pin, try throwing it instead.", // Message to display if the player tries to activate the item, prevents activation from succeeding if defined.
     "explosion": { // Optional: physical explosion data
         // Specified like `"explosion"` field in generic items },